 - Another Older Than Dirt example is the Egyptian Hathor, goddess of intoxication, love, and festivity.

 - In Mesopotamian Mythology, Ninkasi and Siduri were the goddesses of beer and wine.
 "The Hymn to Ninkasi" is, in part, a recipe for beer.

 - Subverted in the Noir Episode of John Finnemore's Souvenir Programme, Finnemore repeatedly says the only partner he needs is Jack Daniels, who lives in a bottle in his desk.
 It turns out that, while his desk does indeed contain a bottle of whiskey, it also contains his partner, a little man named Jack Daniels (no relation).

-- Modern updates of the 15th Century morality play Everyman (which ordinarily features characters which are Anthropomorphic Personifications of various vices and virtues) will often include these among Everyman's temptations.
+- Modern updates of the 15th-century morality play Everyman (which ordinarily features characters that are Anthropomorphic Personifications of various vices and virtues) will often include these among Everyman's temptations.